 The complete Feasibility Study was published in September 2010.
 The 5.7 MB file provides 53 pages of information including street and aerial views of the proposed route.
 The 101 pages of Appendices are available as follows-

--The Adams County Transit Authority has installed their portion of the GIL by a new bus hub.
+A true community partnership resulted in the funding and construction of several segments.
+The Adams County Transit Authority has installed their portion of the GIL by a new bus hub, complete with bicycle racks.

 -A field survey was done on West Race Horse Alley, part of North Washington St. and West Railroad St., all essential segments on the GIL.
 It was funded by the PA Department of Health.